-All scholarship recipients and returning students must complete the FAFSA and file it in the Financial Aid Office by February 15.
-Applicants should understand that failure to complete an application for financial aid by February 15 could have serious financial repercussions.
+All scholarship recipients and returning students must complete the FAFSA and file it in the Financial Aid Office by February 1st for the following year.
+Applicants should understand that failure to complete an application for financial aid by February 1st could have serious financial repercussions.